 The business campaign contributions data are a unique part of this paper.
-These data are for contributions made by individuals and organizations to candidates for state office constructed from contribution-level records compiled by the NIMSP.
+These data are for contributions made by individuals and organizations to candidates for state office constructed from contribution-level records compiled by the National Institute for Money in State Politics

+(NIMSP).
 The NIMSP assigns each campaign contribution an economic interest code that places it in a sector.
 These sectors more or less follow industry classifications but also include labor organizations, "ideologies," political parties, etc. We define the "business" supersector as the sum of the following nine sectors: agriculture; construction; communications and electronics; defense; energy and natural resources; finance, insurance, and real estate; general business; transportation; and health.
 For example, a contribution by a consulting firm or an individual working at a consulting firm would be credited to the general business sector and counted as a business contribution.
 A contribution by a university professor would be credited to the education sector and would not be counted as a business contribution.
-Contributions are also identified as being for a candidate for a particular type of office: state house H, state senate S, or governorship G. We aggregate all campaign contributions, within each type of office and within a state, that are assigned to the business sector to get the total dollar amount, $\$BCC{i,i}^{X}$, for each office X = H, S, G, or the combination HSG.
+Contributions are also identified as being for a candidate for a particular type of office: state house (H), state senate (S), or governorship (G).
+We aggregate all campaign contributions, within each type of office and within a state, that are assigned to the business sector to get the total dollar amount, BCC_i^X , for each office (X = H, S, G, or the combination HSG).
 The NIMSP data are an unbalanced panel.
 A few states have data beginning in the late 1980s but, for most states, data on contributions are not available until the late 1990s.
-The estimates in this paper are based on business contributions made to candidates for the state house because of our a priori belief that revenue bills will tend to be initiated in this legislative chamber.7 The business campaign contributions made to candidates for the state house, per capita: $BCC{i,i} = ln(\$BCC{i}^{H}/POP{i})$.
+The estimates in this paper are based on business contributions made to candidates for the state house because of our a priori belief that revenue bills will tend to be initiated in this legislative chamber.6 The business campaign contributions variable used in the econometric analysis is defined as the logarithm of business campaign contributions made to candidates for the state house, per capita:

+$BCC{i,t} = ln(\$BCC_i^H / POP_i).$